SCAGspm/spm_dm_documentation_update/index.rst

 *Group By:* UrbanFooptrint allows the user to specify one or more group by fields.
 ‘Group By’ allows the user to summarize fields by categorical variables.
 A common group by field is a parcel land use code column, but any categorical variable can be used.
 If a group by column is specified, aggregations will return values for each distinct value in the group by column.

-An example of a group by configuration can be seen if Figure 10 below.
+An example of a group by configuration can be seen in Figure 10 below.
 In this case, the aggregation is to sum all the employment from the TAZ record by unique TAZ id and to count the number of parcels within each TAZ from the parcel data set.
 The results are also limited to a painted selection.

 .. figure:: images/aggregation_groupby.png
     :alt: aggregation using group by